 Dipl.-Biol.
 Birgit Busse

-Porphyrias are caused by enzymatic defects of the hem biosynthesis and result in accumulation and deposition of intermediate products in the tissue.
-Depending on the type of porphyria and exposure to noxious substances, abdominal, neurological and/or cutaneous signs and symptoms are seen.
+Porphyrias are caused by enzymatic defects in heme biosynthesis, which result in accumulation and storage of intermediate products in the tissues.
+Depending on the type of porphyria and exposure to noxious substances, abdominal, neurological and/or cutaneous signs and symptoms occur.

-Major sign is an abdominal colic caused by alcohol, fasting or medication.
-The frequency of acute intermittent porphyria is 1 in 10,000 in Western Europe.
+The main symptom is an abdominal colic that is triggered by alcohol, fasting or medication.
+The frequency of acute intermittent porphyria is 1:10,000 in Western Europe.

-The major signs and symptoms affect the skin and are caused by cutaneous deposition of hem pre-cursers leading to increased light sensitivity.
-Exposition to sun causes skin damage, ranging from mild blistering to severe burnings and mutilation.
+The main symptoms affect the skin and are caused by cutaneous accumulation of heme precursors leading to increased light sensitivity.
+Sun exposure causes skin damage, ranging from mild blistering to severe burns and mutilation.

-Since a clear identification by the signs and symptoms is frequently not possible, a metabolite profile from a urine sample may allow conclusions on the type of porphyria in regard to a differential diagnosis.
-Genetic diagnostics can confirm the diagnosis and provides information on mutation carrier status.
+Since it is often impossible to assign the disease type clearly based on clinical symptoms, a metabolite profile from a urine sample can be used to draw conclusions on the type of porphyria.
+Genetic diagnostics can confirm the diagnosis and provide information on carrier status.